ceph/ceph/doc/cephadm/install.rst

 Deploying a new Ceph cluster
 ============================

-Cephadm can create a new Ceph cluster by "bootstrapping" on a single host, expanding the cluster to encompass any additional hosts, and deploying the needed services.
+Cephadm new Ceph cluster by "bootstrapping" on a single host, expanding the cluster to encompass any additional hosts, and deploying the needed services.

-The following instructions install a basic multi-node cluster.
-Commands may be prefixed by the host that they need to be run on.
-For example, ``host1`` identifies the first host, ``host2`` identifies the second host, and so on.
-This information is provided in order to make clear which commands should be issued on which systems.
-If there is no explicit prefix, then the command be run anywhere the ``ceph`` command is available.

 .. highlight:: console

 Requirements
 ============